Summer Undergraduate Research Assistants Program

 - Training: An informal course in statistical computing provides instructions on how to use web-based social science data archives and data services.
 The course will also provide a basic introduction to STATA and SPSS statistical packages.

-- The application (available here) includes fields to copy your resume that describes your education, work experience, and computer skills; and a short personal statement.
+- The application includes fields to copy your resume that describes your education, work experience, and computer skills; and a short personal statement.

 - Professors could request an unofficial Northwestern transcript, but it is not necessary to provide one with the online application below.

-- The deadline for 2017 applications is February 27, 2017.
-However, students are advised to apply early, as faculty members may begin reviewing applications at any time.
+- The deadline for 2020 applications is TBD.
+However, students are advised to apply as early as possible once applications are open, as faculty members can review applications at any time.

 Selection criteria: Selection will be based on the student's record, the faculty member's proposed research, and the nature of work the student will do.